Goldman Sachs Upgrades Fulcrum Therapeutics (FULC)

 What is the Fund Sentiment?

-There are 169 funds or institutions reporting positions in Fulcrum Therapeutics.
-This is an increase of 27 owner(s) or 19.01% in the last quarter.
+There are 174 funds or institutions reporting positions in Fulcrum Therapeutics.
+This is an increase of 28 owner(s) or 19.18% in the last quarter.
+Average portfolio weight of all funds dedicated to FULC is 0.21%, an increase of 95.67%.
+Total shares owned by institutions increased in the last three months by 4.72% to 62,986K shares.
 The put/call ratio of FULC is 0.07, indicating a bullish outlook.

 What are Other Shareholders Doing?